phpactor/phpactor/doc/configuration.md

 *Default*: `true`

-By default Phpactor will deregister the included autoloader to prevent any potential conflicts
+By default Phpactor will deregister the included autoloader to prevent any potential conflicts.
+However, some autoloaders may add global dependencies on the code available through that autoloader (e.g. Drupal).
+In such cases set this to `false` and hope that everything is *fine*.

 #### cache_dir

-*Default*: `true`

-> Directory Phpactor uses for the cache (e.g. the PhpStorm stub index).
+Directory Phpactor uses for the cache (e.g. the PhpStorm stub index).

 #### logging.enabled

 *Default*: `false`

-> Phpactor can log information, notably RPC requests and responses in addition to other debug information.
+Phpactor can log information, notably RPC requests and responses in addition to other debug information.

 #### logging.fingers_crossed

 *Default*: `false`

-> If set to `true` only log when an error occurs, but when an error does occur include all the log levels.
+If set to `true` only log when an error occurs, but when an error does occur include all the log levels.

 #### logging.level

 *Default*: `DEBUG`

-> The default logging level.
+The default logging level.

 #### logging.path

 *Default*: `phpactor.log`

-> Where the log file is
+Where the log file is

 ### Code Transform Extension